 More frequent users develop tolerance to Opana, which means their body will take longer to get rid of the drug.
 On the flip, infrequent users are less likely to have the drug stored in their fat cells or renal pathways.
 Moreover, infrequent use also reduces the likelihood of dependence or tolerance development.

-Now that we have answered the question, “How long does Opana stay in your system” as well as “How long does Opana stay in your urine,” Remember One thing.
 Dependence on any drug can be dangerous, even life-threatening.
 Never take drugs without a prescription or bought on the street.
-Likewise, as soon as you feel you’re taking more dosage or more often than recommended, instantly consult your physician.
+Likewise, as soon as one feels they are taking more dosage or more often than recommended, they should instantly consult a physician.